-The current Board of Directors is Jan Six, Helen Six, Debby Vajda, Tina Su, and Melissa Chamberlin-Bihun.
+The current Board of Directors is Jan Six, Helen Six, Debby Vajda, Heidi Beck, and Melissa Chamberlin-Bihun.

 Jan Six, P.E., GE: President, since October 2009, member since June 2004